sidmirza4/Natours/README.md

 --> Advanced CSS like grids, clip path and flexbox.
 --> Maps integration using <a target="_blank" href = 'https://mapbox.com'>Mapbox</a>.
 --> File upload feature using multer.
+--> Use of pug templates for the pages.
 --> Emails using <a target='_blank' href = 'https://sendgrid.com'>Sendgrid</a>.

 ==> You are allowed to use Natours API for you own front-end, but there is no proper documentation available for the API yet.
 So if you want to use the api contact me at my email <a href="mailto:sidmirza4@gmail.com">here</a>.
 Or you can open an issue for that as well.